-To assess the seismic performance of the viaduct, the nonlinear bridge model is subjected to the longitudinal (L), transverse (T), and vertical (V) components of a strong ground motion records from the Takatori (TAK) and Kobe (KOB) Stations during the 1995 Kobe Earthquake, as well as Rinaldi (RIN) Station, from the Northridge Earthquake.
+To assess the seismic performance of the viaduct, the nonlinear bridge model is subjected to the longitudinal (L), transverse (T), and vertical (V) components of three strong ground motion records from the Takatori (TAK) and Kobe (KOB) Stations during the 1995 Kobe Earthquake, as well as Rinaldi (RIN) Station, from the Northridge Earthquake in 1994, as is given in Fig. 5.
 The longitudinal earthquake component shakes the highway viaduct parallel to the X-axis of the global coordinate system, while the transverse and vertical components are acting in the Y- and Z-axes, respectively.

-The large magnitude records from the 1995 Kobe Earthquake used in this study, classified as near-fault motions, are characterized by the presence of high peak accelerations and strong velocity pulses with a long period component as well as large ground displacements5).
-These exceptionally strong earthquakes have been selected due to the destructive potential of long duration pulses on flexible structures equipped with isolation systems that can lead to a large isolator displacement, probably exciting the bridge into its non-linear range as well as inducing opening and pounding phenomenon at the expansion joint.
+The large magnitude records from the 1995 Kobe Earthquake and Northridge Earthquake used in this study, classified as near-fault motions, are characterized by the presence of high peak accelerations and strong velocity pulses with a long period component as well as large ground displacements6).

-4. NUMERICAL RESULTS
+4. Numerical Results